SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Unplanned hospital admissions; increased visits to hospital, clinic or health facility with progressive illness or complications.

-Look for clinical indicators of one or multiple life-limiting conditions.
+Look for clinical indicators of one or more life shortening conditions.

 Cancer